Schwinn Air Center Plus Review

 Ease of Attachment/Detachment

 Like several other pumps we tested, the Air Center Plus uses a common head design with both Presta and Schrader valve holes right next to each other.
-This is an adequate design, although not our favorite as it can be more difficult to secure head to valve without bumping it all around first (especially problematic on Presta as it leads to lost air).
+This is an adequate design, although not our favorite, as it can be more difficult to secure head to valve without bumping it all around first (especially problematic on Presta as it leads to lost air).
 Our testers also had a hard time detaching this particular pump head from Presta valves without air loss.

-Though it is marketed and labeled as a High Pressure pump, it's only rated up to 120 PSI (most "high pressure" pumps go to 160 or higher), and in our tests we weren't able to get much higher than 80.
-It has a volume of 483 cubic centimeters, which puts it more in the range of a High Volume pump like the Bell Air Attack; most high pressure pumps are closer to the 300 cubic cm mark.
-It pumps quite a lot of air per pump stroke, making it quite fast at low pressures; it had one of the best scores of the pumps we tested in the number of pump strokes required from 20 to 80 PSI.
-However, it very quickly becomes physically difficult to pump to higher pressures--this is noticeable even at 60 and 70 PSI.
+Though it is marketed and labeled as a High-Pressure pump, the Air Center Plus only rated up to 120psi (most "high pressure" pumps go to 160 or higher), and in our tests, we weren't able to get much higher than 80.
+It has a volume of 483 cubic centimeters, which puts it more in the range of a High Volume pump; most high-pressure pumps are closer to the 300 cubic cm mark.
+It pumps quite a lot of air per pump stroke, making it quite fast at low pressures; it had one of the best scores of the pumps we tested in the number of pump strokes required to get from 20 to 80psi.
+However, it very quickly becomes physically difficult to pump to higher pressures — this is noticeable even at 60 and 70psi.
 Our testers were able to muscle it up to about 85.
 So while the "road" range on the gauge is a nice thought, the pump is essentially incapable of pumping up a road tire, and folks with less physical strength could struggle to fill even hybrid-range tires to a reasonable pressure.

-The readings are often more like rough eyeball estimates due to the distance between hash marks, but our tests showed that where the needle points rests is accurate.
-The gauge readings agreed with our independent gauge within the margin of error of 1-2 PSI.
+The readings on the Air Center Plus are often more like rough eyeball estimates due to the distance between hash marks, but our tests showed that where the needle points is accurate.
+The gauge readings agreed with our independent gauge within the margin of error of 1-2psi.